-We have examined the Santa Clara Valley Transportation Authority's (VTA) compliance with requirements of the 2000 Measure A Transit Improvement Program (2000 Measure A Program) for the fiscal year ended June 30, 2023.
-The financial activity of the 2000 Measure A Program is included in the accompanying Budgetary Comparison Schedule and related notes.
-Management is responsible for VTA's compliance with the specified requirements.
+We have examined the Santa Clara Valley Transportation Authority's (VTA) compliance with requirements of the 2000 Measure A Transit Improvement Program (2000 Measure A Program) for the fiscal year ended June 30, 2024.
+Management of VTA is responsible for VTA's compliance with the specified requirements.
 Our responsibility is to express an opinion on VTA's compliance with the specified requirements based on our examination.